Allowing leakage can increase quantum transmission: Introduction

+The key question we ask is, given a simple noise model, at what maximum rate $\QC$~(called the quantum capacity) can quantum information pass perfectly as noisy qubits carrying this information are scaled asymptotically.
+If such a noise model is modified to allow for additional leakage of quantum information, then does the modification increase or decrease the quantum capacity $\QC$?
+Conventional wisdom on such leakage is as follows.
+Since the no-cloning principle prevents quantum information from noiselessly appearing in more than one place, the part of the information accessible to the environment gets lost, i.e., leaked away from the output.
+Thus allowing leakage of information to the environment is not expected to improve one's ability to keep quantum information noise free.

-This letter's main contribution is to construct a simple noisy channel whose quantum and private capacity can be computed, but then show how a counter-intuitive scheme to leak almost all quantum information to the channel's environment boosts the channel's quantum and private capacities.
-This unexpected boost comes from leveraging non-additivity that has challenged our understanding of quantum capacities in the past.
-In the present case, non-additivity is used to show that engaging a system with its environment increases the system's ability to retain entanglement and send private information.
+Our key theoretical discovery is a simple, physically grounded noise model (also called a quantum channel) whose quantum and private capacities can be computed, but for which we prove how a counter-intuitive scheme to allow leaking of almost all quantum information to the channel's environment boosts the channel's quantum and private capacities.
+We argue the origin of this boost to be super-additivity~\cite{SmithYard08}, a fundamentally quantum synergy between point-to-point quantum channels absent from its direct classical analog~\cite{Shannon48}.
+Taming super-additivity is one of the longest-standing fundamental problems in quantum information theory~\cite{DiVincenzoShorEA98, DevetakShor05, BradlerDutilEA10, Smith10, Watanabe12, ElkoussStrelchuk15, WangDuan16, SutterScholzEA17, LimLee18, LimTakagiEA19, FanizzaKianvashEA20, NohPirandolaEA20, KhatriSharmaEA20, ChessaGiovannetti21}.
+The extent, magnitude, and origin of super-additivity here is dramatically wider, larger, and novel, respectively.

-Seemingly, our scheme doesn't increase the channel's coherent information $\QC^{(1)}$.
-But it introduces a gap between channel parameter values where $\QC^{(1)}$ is zero and threshold where the channel's quantum capacity $\QC$ can be shown to vanish.
-Filling such gaps~\cite{FernWhaley08,LeditzkyLeungEA18a, KhatriSharmaEA20, BauschLeditzky20, BauschLeditzky19} is crucial to understanding quantum capacities.
-In most cases, including the well studied case of a qubit depolarizing channel, such gaps remain unfilled.
-However, we completely fill ours by using an algebraic argument based on log-singularities~\cite{Siddhu20}.
-This argument shows that the coherent information over two channel uses, and hence $\QC$, remains positive until the threshold where $\QC$ can be shown to vanish.
-In this way, we find two-letter level non-additivity whose extent is qualitatively wider than known before.

-Despite its importance, the origin of non-additivity is obscure.
-A significant finding in this work is that leakage creates non-additivity and increases the channel's capacity without increasing its output dimension.
-Since our constructions are simple, novel, and highly effective, we expect them to facilitate a deeper understanding of both non-additivity and quantum channel capacities.